 Beans and lentils

-Cyclical ketogenic diet follows a standard keto diet for 5 to 6 days a week, then eating high-carb for 1 to 2 days a week.
+Cyclical Ketogenic Diet follows a standard keto diet for five to six days a week, then allows for high-carb consumption for one to two days a week.